Chapter 19 Hosting dbt generated documentation

 19.1.1 Creating a gh-pages branch

 If hosting dbt documentation were easy, then we would have simply done so from the main branch.
-However, including taking into account the process of hosting on a more sophisticated platform such as Google Cloud, hosting dbt process seems like a thing for the top-tier tech gurus.
-It is for this reason we have to create a separate branch, by the name of gh-pages.
+However, taking into account the process of hosting on a more sophisticated platform such as Google Cloud, the entire process seems like a thing for the top-tier tech gurus.
+It is for this reason we create a separate branch by the name of gh-pages.
 Github can autodetect the index.html file under this branch automatically compared to a branch by any other name.

 To create a new branch run git checkout --orphan gh-pages.